How to Write a Great Graduation Speech

 With a theme chosen, you’ll be able to filter your ideas from your brainstorm session, choosing only the relevant stories and ideas.

-Step 3: Build the Basic Structure of Your Speech
+Step 3: Structure of Your Speech

-- Grab the audience’s attention right from the beginning.
+- Capture the audience’s attention right from the beginning.
 Just as a good book starts out with a great “hook,” a great speech begins with an interesting fact, a catchy quotation, an intriguing story, or even a joke that is relevant to your audience.

-- Next, illustrate your theme through storytelling.
-Remember, all good stories have a beginning, a middle, and an end.
+- Illustrate your theme through storytelling.
+Remember, all good stories have a well-defined beginning, a middle, and an end.
 The beginning is typically an obstacle or challenge you were confronted with, the middle is how you overcame it, and the end is what you learned or how the journey changed you.
 Feel free to share multiple stories or examples, as long as they relate well to your theme.

-Step 4: Preparing to Deliver Your Speech
+Step 4: Deliver Your Speech

 - Memorize your speech.
 This will help you focus on making your delivery more personable and human, rather than just robotically reading from a script.